Why so many expats are choosing to live and work in Dubai and the UAE. Will you join them?

-No matter your field or industry (it’s not all oil!), there’s likely to be an employment opportunity for you in the UAE – so chat to an international employment agency and consider your next step.
+No matter your field or industry (it’s not all oil!), there’s likely to be an employment opportunity for you in the UAE – so chat with an international employment agency and consider your next step.

 2. Earnings are tax-free in the UAE

-It’s a huge benefit, and may sound too good to be true, but it is: salaries in the Emirates are tax-free.
+It’s a huge benefit and may sound too good to be true, but it is: salaries in the Emirates are tax-free.
 This, combined with the lack of tax on food, drink and other goods, can make the Emirates a very cheap place to live – that is, of course, if you can resist splurging on all the high-end premium brands that the capital is chock-a-block full with!

-Remaining as frugal as you can will quickly see your savings stack… and they’re tax-free, too.
+Remaining as frugal as you can, will quickly see your savings stack… and they’re tax-free, too.
 A few years spent working in the Middle East can set up your finances for life and help provide for a comfortable retirement.